silencer1127/silencer1127.github.io/_pages/blog/eb1a_self_petition.md

 I hope my case, together with [Andrey](https://andreychemist.github.io/){:target="Andrey"} and [Razvan](https://razvanmarinescu.github.io/green-card-I-140/){:target="Razvan"}, provides you some sense and confidence in self petition of permanent residency under EB-1A category.
 I've learned so much from others during my preparation, particularly those two previous excellent examples, now I'm happy to have the opportunity to share my case back with the community.

 Please follow this [link](https://software.imagicastle.com:48877/download.php?app=eb1a){:target="eb1a_download"} (will open a new page) and fill out the form.
-An e-mail will be sent to you with a personal download link.
+An e-mail will be sent to you with a personal download link (~31MB).
 As with any of my [research code/software](/software/), please check out the [privacy and consent page](/software/privacy) should you have any question about the downloading service.

 Note that I do not earn money by selling documents or providing consulting service, and everything I shared here is only to help peers, fellows like me who are also in the same situation.